Skip to main content

 The bleach method

-When it comes to quick and effective forms of weed control, the bleach method is an option that most readers could likely try.
-Asking around, most households will have a bottle or two of that whitening-powered chemical that can get our whites the whitest.
+When it comes to quick and effective forms of weed control, the bleach method is an option.
+You probably already have a bottle or two of that whitening powerhouse that can get your clothes sparkling.
 But, who knew that same chemical was an effective de-weeding compound?

 Step 1: Gather your equipment.